Each year according to the International

 while the steel parts impregnated with rust stay intact, the welds and weld heat affected zones will tear apart like a wet paper

-practices and lack of weld process controls are partially responsible for many of the catastrophic
+practices and lack of weld process controls expertise is partially responsible for many of the catastrophic

-THE USA SHIP YARD HAD EUROPEAN, HIGHLY QUALIFIED SHIP BUILDING MANAGEMENT, AND A LARGE QA AND ENGINEERING DEPARTMENT, YET THEY ALLOWED WELD JOINTS LIKE THIS..
+THE USA SHIP YARD HAD EUROPEAN, HIGHLY QUALIFIED SHIP BUILDING MANAGEMENT AND ENGINEERS, AND A LARGE QA DEPARTMENT, YET THEY ALLOWED WELD JOINTS LIKE THIS..

 a weld reality that the QA departments in many ship yards and oil platform yards,